chrislzm/RestApiBenchmark/README.md

 # REST API Benchmarking Tool

 This Java application implements an simple benchmarking tool that measures performance of a CRUD REST API.

-### Features

-* Individually tests the POST, PUT, GET, and DELETE methods of a REST API endpoint
-* Generates randomized data for each request
-* Maintains a persistent record of which data has been added to the database so that it can be easily removed later (see Configuration section below)
-* Number of concurrent connections, requests, test runs and more are all configurable
+It separately tests the POST, PUT, GET, and DELETE methods of a REST API endpoint and generates randomized data for the POST and PUT requests.
+It also maintains a file record of which data has been added to the database so that it can be easily removed later.
+The number of concurrent connections, requests, test runs and time limit are all configurable.

-### Screenshot

 ![REST API Benchmarking Tool Screenshot](doc/screenshot.png "REST API Benchmarking Tool Screenshot")